Sylphy0052/jMetalDocumentation/running.md

 As explanatory examples, we include different runners for the NSGA-II algorithm, showing different ways of configuring and using it:
 * `NSGAIIRunner`: configuration of the standard NSGA-II to solve continuous problems.
-* `NSGAIIInteger`: configuration to solve integer problems.
+* `NSGAIIIntegerRunner`: configuration to solve integer problems.
-* `NSGAIIBinary`: configuration to solve binary problems.
+* `NSGAIIBinaryRunner`: configuration to solve binary problems.
-* `NSGAIIMeasures`: similar to `NSGAIIRunner`, but it includes examples of how to use measures.
+* `NSGAIIMeasuresRunner`: similar to `NSGAIIRunner`, but it includes examples of how to use measures.
+* `NSGAIIMeasuresWithChartsRunner`: similar to `NSGAIIMeasuresRunner`, but plotting a graph showing the evolution of the front during the execution of the algorithm.
+* `NSGAIIStoppingByTimeRunner`: example showing how to configure NSGA-II to use a stopping condition based on a predefined time instead of a given number of evaluations.
-* `ParallelNSGAII`: as `NSGAIIRunner` but configured to use threads to evaluate the populations in parallel.
+* `ParallelNSGAIIRunner`: as `NSGAIIRunner` but configured to use threads to evaluate the populations in parallel.

 We describe next the `NSGAIIRunner` class.
 The Javadoc comment indicates the program parameters: the first one is the class of the problem to solve; the second one, is an optional parameter, indicating the path to a file containing a reference front.
 This front is an approximation to the optimal Pareto front of the problem to be solved, and in case of being provided, it will be used to compute all the quality indicators available:
 ```java